Accenture/mercury/docs/guides/CHAPTER-6.md

 # presence monitor

-The event node is a platform-in-a-box to emulate a network event stream in the same developer's laptop.
+You will deploy a "presence monitor" to assign topics to any connected user application instances.

-For production, you would be using Kafka or Hazelcast as the event stream.
-In this case, you will deploy a "presence monitor" in the system.
+Your user application instances will connect to the presence monitor using websocket.

-You can then configure a "presence reporter" in your service module to report to the presence monitor.
-It uses websocket "presence" technology to inform the monitor when your module fails so that a new instance can be started.
+When an application instance fails, the presence monitor can detect it immediately so that its peer application instances can update the routing table.

 # Spring Boot